 This third trimester to-do list wouldn’t be complete without adding some fun things to do before baby arrives.

-Sometimes we end up resenting our partner after baby arrives.
+You might end upresenting your husband after baby after baby arrives.
 There are SO many changes that happen in a relationship once you bring kids into the picture.

 Don’t get me wrong, some of these are good changes–really good.
 You get to experience amazing parts of parenthood together.